Automation Schedules give you the ability to write automated processes and workflows using CRD standard Custom Actions.

 - Enabled: Schedules are enabled when there is a check beside this option.
 To stop a schedule from running, or to "pause" it for a while, select this option to remove the check.
 Disabled schedules will not run till they are enabled again.

 - Execute Schedule: This will execute the schedule immediately.
 Note that the next run date and time is not moved on as a result of a manual execution.
 They only move on if the schedule is run automatically by one of the schedulers.

 - Delete Schedule: Selecting this option will delete the schedule.

 - Create Shortcut: Use this option to create a shortcut you can save in any location on your PC.
 Execute the shortcut to execute the schedule in CRD.

 Automation Schedule Properties

-Similar to the schedule wizard, you adjust settings to your schedule such as timing or custom tasks.
+- Similar to the schedule wizard, you can adjust settings to your schedule such as timing or custom tasks.

 - History: Review the schedule's history.
 Successes, failures, and other data is located here.